 3. Simply ask customers for reviews

-Of course, you can expect customers with negative experiences to leave reviews as well.
-In fact, customers who experienced strong emotions (either positive or negative) have a higher chance of leaving a review even without being asked.
+Conversely, customers who have had negative experiences are also likely to leave reviews.
+In fact, those who have experienced strong emotions (either positive or negative) are especially likely to leave a review without being asked.

 Here are some of the places you can ask customers for reviews: